-The more you know about what goes into your credit score, the easier it will be to maintain a good one.
-Five key pieces of information are used to calculate your credit score—your payment history, level of debt, credit age, mix of credit, and recent credit.
+Five key pieces of information are used to calculate your credit score—your payment history, credit utilization ratio, credit age, mix of credit, and new credit.

 The higher your credit card balance in relation to your credit limit, the worse your credit score will be.
-Your combined credit card balances should be within 30 percent of your combined credit limits to maintain a good credit score.
-That’s $300 on credit cards with combined limits of $1,000.
+Your combined credit card balances should be within 30% of your combined credit limits to maintain a good credit score—and the lower, the better.

-Charging more than 30 percent of your credit limit is risky even if you plan to pay off the balance when your billing statement arrives.
+Charging more than 30% of your credit limit is risky even if you plan to pay off the balance when your payment is due.
 Card issuers typically report the balance when your statement closes, so that's the number that will be reflected on your credit report.
-It's a good idea to keep tabs on your accounts online and pay enough to reduce your balances to less than 30 percent just before the billing month closes.
+It's a good idea to keep tabs on your accounts online and pay enough to reduce your balances to as close to $0 as possible just before the billing month closes.

-When you close a credit card, your credit card issuer no longer sends updates to the credit bureaus, and the credit scoring formula places less weight on inactive accounts.
-After 10 years or so, the credit bureau will remove that closed account's history from your credit report, and losing that credit history will shorten your average credit age and cause your credit score to drop.
+When you close a credit card, your credit card issuer no longer sends updates to the three major credit bureaus—Experian, Equifax, and TransUnion—which hurts your score because the credit scoring formula places less weight on inactive accounts.
+After 10 years or so, the credit bureau will remove that closed account's history from your credit report altogether, and losing that credit history will shorten your average credit age and cause your credit score to drop.

-Too many credit inquiries—whether they be for a credit card or a loan—also can have a negative impact on your score, so make sure you're only applying for credit when it really is necessary.
-Opening a new credit account also lowers your average credit age.
+Too many credit inquiries—especially from credit card issuers—also can have a negative impact on your score.
+Applying for multiple credit cards in a short period of time can make you look risky to lenders, though multiple inquiries for a car loan or personal loan in a short period are treated as a single inquiry because often they just mean that the consumer is shopping around for the best loan.
+Make sure you're only applying for credit when it really is necessary.
+Opening a new credit card account also lowers your average credit age.

 Just because you do everything right with your credit doesn’t mean everyone else will.
 Errors could end up on your credit report leading to a drop in your credit score.